High-Throughput Search and Prediction of Layered 4f-Materials: Results and Discussion

 A wide range of key applications spanning catalysis, quantum sensors and emitters, and next-generation transistors, rely on the presence of energy band gap in the electronic states.
 2D layered materials such as the transition metal dichalcogenides and hexagonal boron nitride have been the workhorse compounds over the past 10-15 years despite their intrinsic electronic band gaps only covering excitation in a 1-2 eV and $\sim 6$ eV window, with almost none otherwise.
 Here, we find by expanding the family of layered materials to include rare earth elements a range of band gap energies that cover $0.1$ eV to $5.3$ eV.
 This enlarged range of accessible band gaps opens up new opportunities in narrow band gap (infrared) quantum sensors, designer photocatalysts, tunable transistors and gates.
+Despite the short comings of bare PBE band gaps~\cite{perdew1983physical,perdew2017understanding}, it provides a baseline for high-throughput material property analysis~\cite{chaves2020bandgap} and a good starting point for future in-depth GW calculations to more accurately capture quasiparticle corrections for a targeted set of applications~\cite{van2015gw}.

 The identification of a large number of metallic systems raises the exciting possibility of new broken symmetry phases driven by the coexistence of correlations and strong spin-orbit coupling.
 In particular, the inclusion of 4f-states in a layered system suggests the possibility of 2D confined heavy-fermion superconductivity, topological semimetals, and strong crystalline anisotropy.
 Such attractive phases of matter when integrated on a chip opens up new avenues for enhanced mean-free paths, ultra-high conductivity, anisotropic conduction channels.
+Future detailed many-body perturbation theory calculations are need to elucidate these possibilities.